minsiuuu-hash/CNN/README.md

 ### 1. Weight Extraction and Quantization Using PyTorch

 1. Leverages CNN models trained with PyTorch
-2. Weight and bias extraction and purification
+2. Weight and bias extraction and processing
 3. Applying log2-based quantization
 4. `.txt` file conversion, save, and read